chadrem/officer/README.markdown

 Options:

+- :timeout => The number of seconds to wait for a lock to become available (default: wait forever).
+- :queue_max => If the lock queue length is greater than :queue_max then don't wait for the lock (default: infinite).

+## Lock

+Request the specified lock.
+Note that exceptions are not automatically raised so you will have to check for errors yourself.
+It is recommended to use with_lock where possible.

+    client.lock 'some_lock_name'

+Options:

-- Same options as the above Lock command.
+- Same options as the above with_lock method.

+## Unlock

+unlock the specified lock.

+    client.unlock 'some_lock_name'

+## Reset

-### Release all locks for this connection
+Release all locks associated with this connection.

     client.reset

-### Reconnect (all locks will be released)
+## Reconnect

+This method is useful if you use Officer with Phusion Passenger and smart spawning.
+See [Passenger's documentation](http://www.modrails.com/documentation/Users%20guide%20Apache.html#_smart_spawning_gotcha_1_unintentional_file_descriptor_sharing) for more information.
+Note that all locks are released when you disconnect.

     client.reconnect

-- Useful if you use Officer with Phusion Passenger and smart spawning.
-See [Passenger's documentation](http://www.modrails.com/documentation/Users%20guide%20Apache.html#_smart_spawning_gotcha_1_unintentional_file_descriptor_sharing) for more information.

-### Disconnect
+## Disconnect

+Close the connection to the server.

     client.disconnect

-- Close the connection to the server.

-### Show locks
+## Show locks

+Returns the internal state of all the server's locks.

     client.locks

+## Show connections

-- Returns the internal state of all the server's locks.
+Returns the internal state of all the server's connections.

-### Show connections

     client.connections

-- Returns the internal state of all the server's connections.

-### Show my locks
+## Show my locks

     client.my_locks

 ## Contributing to Officer